openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 public static const Separator: String = PATH_SEPARATOR
 ```

-Function: Retrieves the path separator, used to separate multi-level directories.
+Function: Retrieves the path separator used to delimit directory levels.

-On Windows, the separator is "\\"; on non-Windows systems, it is "/".
+On Windows systems, the separator is "\\", while on non-Windows systems it is "/".

 Type: [String](../../core/core_package_api/core_package_structs.md#struct-string)